Storm (1999 film): Plot

-Ron helps the team to develop the weather control software for use in the improved version of the storm generator seen in the beginning of the film.
-After the generator is ready, General Roberts orders the team to launch it into the weather front off the U.S. West Coast to generate the hurricane and steer it to Mexico.
-The hurricane is successfully generated but the control of the generator is lost so Dr. Platt is sent airborne to try to re-establish a connection with the generator.
-When he succeeds, Dr. Platt decides to steer it away from Mexican coast.
-This enrages General Roberts who orders the immediate execution of Dr. Platt.
-With the death of Dr. Platt the control over the generator is lost and the hurricane steers to the north towards Los Angeles.
+Young helps develop weather control software for the improved storm generator.
+Roberts orders the generator be launched into a weather front off the U.S. West Coast to generate a hurricane and steer it to Mexico.
+The hurricane is generated but out of control, so Platt is sent airborne and re-establishes connection with the generator.
+He decides to steer it away from the Mexican coast.
+Roberts orders the immediate execution of Platt.
+With Platt's death control of the generator is lost and the hurricane heads north towards Los Angeles.

-After Ron discovers the General Roberts plans he starts to uncover more data about the experiment and also passes some secret information to Brian and Andrea McIntyre, a weather reporter working in L.A. who was dating him in the past.
-Soon after that Major Goodman invites Ron to dinner.
-They both get drunk and Ron falls asleep.
-The next morning Brian's wife informs him that Brian has died in a car accident.
-Immediately after the call the police arrives and orders Ron to go with them because he is framed for killing of a woman and her daughter in the car accident.
-Believing that both Brian's death and the charge he is facing are a revenge of General Roberts for sharing the top-secret information outside the team he escapes and infiltrates the company.
-He faces Major Goodman but is beaten down by Holt who brings him to General Roberts.
+Young uncovers more information about the experiment and passes some to Newmeyer, and some to his ex, L.A. weather reporter Andrea McIntyre.
+Major Goodman invites Young to dinner, where they both get drunk and Young falls asleep.
+The next morning Newmeyer's wife informs Young that Newmeyer has died in a car accident.
+The police arrive to arrest Young for killing a woman and her daughter in a hit-and-run.
+He escapes and infiltrates Zephyr where he faces Major Goodman but is beaten down by Holt who brings him to Roberts.

-It is revealed that Holt is a rogue CIA agent who staged both Brian's death and blamed Ron for a hit-and run accident he didn't commit.
-General Roberts then tells Ron about the coming destruction of L.A. and asks him for the help to recover the storm generator.
-He boards a plane piloted by Major Goodman and finds the generator.
-After a risky operation Ron manages to intercept the generator and switches it off manually.
-General Roberts then orders that the generator is released again and reactivated to steer the hurricane towards Mexico.
-Refusing to do so, Ron is first assaulted by Holt and later by Major Goodman.
-As she holds Ron at gunpoint, the plane hits the storm generator which destroys both plane and the generator.
-Ron manages to bail out with the parachute and is reunited with Andrea who reports from a nearly saved Los Angeles.
+It is revealed that Holt is a rogue CIA agent who both staged Newmeyer's death and framed Young for the hit-and-run.
+Roberts tells Young about the coming destruction of L.A. and asks his help to recover the storm generator.
+Young and Holt are flown by Goodman to locate the generator.
+Young manages to intercept the generator and switches it off manually.
+Roberts orders it be reactivated to steer the hurricane to Mexico.
+Young refuses and is assaulted by Holt and then Goodman.
+As Goodman holds Young at gunpoint, the plane hits the generator destroying both it and the plane.
+Young parachutes out and is reunited with Andrea who reports from a closely saved Los Angeles.